mfumagalli/Copenhagen/Files/day1.md

 * allele frequency estimation
 * variant calling

-For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen (and many contributors) at the University of Copenhagen.
+For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data).
 More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

 According to its website *ANGSD is a software for analyzing next generation sequencing data.
 The software can handle a number of different input types from mapped reads to imputed genotype probabilities.
 Most methods take genotype uncertainty into account instead of basing the analysis on called genotypes.
 This is especially useful for low and medium depth data.
 The software is written in C++ and has been used on large sample sizes.
 This program is not for manipulating BAM/CRAM files, but solely a tool to perform various kinds of analysis.
 We recommend the excellent program SAMtools for outputting and modifying bamfiles.*

 Please make sure to follow the preparatory instructions on the main page before running these examples.
 ```

-ANGSD=/ricco/data/matteo/Software/angsd
-NGSTOOLS=/ricco/data/matteo/Software/ngsTools
+NGS=/ricco/data/matteo/Software/ngsTools

 DIR=/home/matteo/Copenhagen
 DATA=/ricco/data/matteo/Data